ConnorCorbin/30-Seconds-Of-Spanish/src/components/header/Header.md

 Header features:

-* Renders header with logo in the center
+* Renders header with icon in the center

 Consumed components: